ObjectMatrix/esp8266/bulb/README.md

 ## Recomendation
-Use on of this from inLand for UART download, easier, faster than Arduino based board)
+Use on of this ESP8266 ESP-01 USB Serial Programmer, it's easier, faster than Arduino based board.

 ![UART Uploader](./serial.png)